hcsalmon1/Unidiomatic-Rust-Compiler-Project/README.md

 # Unidiomatic-Rust-Compiler-Project
-Writing Rust with no tagged unions, no iterators, limited traits, real enums that are just namespaced integers and no inferred types

 I have a programming style that is the opposite of Rust's, let's see how incompitable they are.

 Rules: